leap71/LEAP71_LatticeLibrary/README.md

 ## Workflow

-Once you have classes in place to cover the three interfaces, you can simply call `oCreateFinalLatticeGeometry()`, which will apply the connection rules of the lattice type to each of the cells in the array and query the beam thickness distribution for each point of each beam that it draws.
+Once you have classes in place to cover the three interfaces, you can simply call `voxGetFinalLatticeGeometry()`, which will apply the connection rules of the lattice type to each of the cells in the array and query the beam thickness distribution for each point of each beam that it draws.
 The output is the final lattice geometry rendered as voxels.
 Check out the code of the example Task functions!